dmitrySorokin/interferobotProject/README.md

 ## Results

-Our models trained entierly in simulation achieves the following performance in Sim2Real transter:
+Our models trained entirely in simulation achieves the following performance in zero-shot Sim2Real transfer:

 | Model name     | visibility | return |
 | ------------------ |---------------- | -------------- |